Pradeepa1812/OpenCV/README.md

 # OpenCV

-1)How to read,write and show IMAGES
+1)How to read,write and show IMAGES \n
 2)Destroy windows with particular character
 3)Read and Show Images from Camera
 4)Store the Captured video in mp4 file